karljohnbeck/Spice-rack-application/README.md

 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.

 ## Support
-If you have suggestions or issues, please email me
+If you have suggestions or issues, please email me at karljohnbeck@gmail.com

-# Prime Project

 <!-- This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).